guilhermeafonsomb/bakery-api/README.md

 # bakery-api

-> This is a simple api to a technical challenge

 I made this API to manage a bakery.
 With inputs of raw materials and quantities.
 Outputs of these raw material and a manager repor with each outputs and the responsible of these outputs.